-- 1. A Zoning Permit issued by Mason County shall be required before any dwelling unit is constructed, relocated, or moved into Mason County.
-All dwelling units and additions thereto shall be able to meet or exceed the construction standards of Michigan Building Codes.
+- A Zoning Permit issued by Mason County shall be required before any dwelling unit is constructed, relocated, or moved into Mason County.
+All dwelling units and additions thereto shall be able to meet or exceed the construction standards of the County Building and Fire Codes.
 In addition, the following regulations shall apply: - a.
 The use of an unfinished basement or garage as a temporary or permanent dwelling is hereby declared to be undesirable and in violation of this Ordinance.
 No occupancy permit shall be issued for any basement structure or similar structure which has not been completed. - b.
-Mobile homes shall meet or exceed the requirements imposed by the United States Department of Housing and Urban Development Mobile Home Construction and Safety Standards (24 CRF 3280, and as from time to time such standards may be amended).
+Plans for modular, prefabricated units, and similarly constructed units shall be approved by the State of Michigan Construction Code Commission as meeting the State Construction Code (Public Act 230 of 1972 and Public Act 371 of 1980) prior to the issuance of a building or occupancy permit.

 - c.
-All single-family dwelling units shall have a minimum width across any front, side, or rear elevation of twenty-four (24) feet at the time of construction or placement. - d.
-All dwelling units shall be firmly attached to a permanent foundation constructed on the site in accordance with Michigan Building Codes and shall have skirting of the same perimeter dimensions of the dwelling and additions thereto and constructed of the same or similar materials and type as the dwelling. - e.
-In the event that the dwelling is a mobile home, as defined herein, such dwelling shall also be installed pursuant to the manufacturer's setup instructions and shall be secured to the premises by an anchoring system or device complying with the rules and regulations of the Michigan Mobile Home Commission or Michigan Building Codes and shall have a continuous perimeter wall as required above. - f.
+Mobile homes shall meet or exceed the requirements imposed by the United States Department of Housing and Urban Development Mobile Home Construction and Safety Standards (24 CRF 3280, and as from time to time such standards may be amended).
+The Building Inspector shall be furnished a certificate stating that such dwelling meets the minimum building code requirements applicable to such a structure.
+Any addition to such a mobile home must be designed and constructed by the manufacturer of such a mobile home, or must be based upon a sketched plan deemed compatible with the overall design of the mobile home and approved by the Zoning Administrator. - d.
+All single-family dwelling units shall have a minimum width across any front, side, or rear elevation of twenty-four (24) feet at the time of construction or placement. - e.
+All dwelling units shall be firmly attached to a permanent foundation constructed on the site in accordance with the Mason County Building Code and shall have skirting of the same perimeter dimensions of the dwelling and additions thereto and constructed of the same or similar materials and type as the dwelling. - f.
+In the event that the dwelling is a mobile home, as defined herein, such dwelling shall also be installed pursuant to the manufacturer's setup instructions and shall be secured to the premises by an anchoring system or device complying with the rules and regulations of the Michigan Mobile Home Commission and shall have a continuous perimeter wall as required above. - g.
 Each dwelling shall be connected to a public sewer and water supply or to approved private facilities.
-Road culvert permits shall be obtained from the Mason County Road Commission and/or MDOT. - g.
-The foregoing standards shall not apply to a mobile home located in a licensed mobile home park except to the extent required by state or federal law or otherwise specifically required in this Ordinance pertaining to such parks. - h.
-When a new dwelling is constructed on a parcel where a dwelling exists, the existing dwelling must be removed within 60 days from the date the building Certificate of Occupancy is issued.
+Road culvert permits shall be obtained from the Mason County Road Commission and/or MDOT. - h.
+The foregoing standards shall not apply to a mobile home located in a licensed mobile home park except to the extent required by state or federal law or otherwise specifically required in the Ordinance of the County pertaining to such parks. - When a new dwelling is constructed on a parcel where a dwelling exists, the existing dwelling must be removed within 60 days from the date the building Certificate of Occupancy is issued.
 See Section 1.05, Lot Use Limitation.